OpenWebAdvocacy/website/src/pages/walled-gardens.md

 All rival iOS browsers in the App Store are essentially Safari under the hood.
 This Browser Ban is unique to Apple’s iOS.

-> "**Apple has a browser monopoly on iOS**, which is something Microsoft was never able to achieve with IE"
+> **Apple has a browser monopoly on iOS**, which is something Microsoft was never able to achieve with IE
 > <cite>[Scott Gilbertson - The Register](https://www.theregister.com/2021/10/22/safari_risks_becoming_the_new_ie/?td=keepreading-top)</cite>

-> "All of this is compounded by yet another Apple policy: no third-party browser engines.
+> All of this is compounded by yet another Apple policy: no third-party browser engines.
 You can install apps like Chrome, Firefox, Brave, DuckDuckGo, and others on the iPhone — but fundamentally they’re all just skins on top of Apple’s WebKit engine.
 That means that **Apple’s decisions on what web features to support on Safari are final**.
-If Apple were to find a way to be comfortable letting competing web browsers run their own browser engines, a lot of this tension would dissipate."
+If Apple were to find a way to be comfortable letting competing web browsers run their own browser engines, a lot of this tension would dissipate.
 > <cite>[Dieter Bohn and Tom Warren - The Verge](https://www.theverge.com/2021/5/6/22421912/iphone-web-app-pwa-cloud-gaming-epic-v-apple-safari)</cite>

-> "So it’s not just one browser that falls behind.
+> So it’s not just one browser that falls behind.
 It’s all browsers on iOS.
 The whole web on iOS falls behind.
-And iOS has become so important that **the entire web platform is being held back as a result**."
+And iOS has become so important that **the entire web platform is being held back as a result**.
 > <cite>[Niels Leenheer - HTML5test](https://nielsleenheer.com/articles/2021/chrome-is-the-new-safari-and-so-are-edge-and-firefox/)</cite>

-> "because **WebKit has literally zero competition on iOS**, because Apple doesn’t allow competition, the incentive to make Safari better is much lighter than it could (should) be."
+> because **WebKit has literally zero competition on iOS**, because Apple doesn’t allow competition, the incentive to make Safari better is much lighter than it could (should) be.
 > <cite>[Chris Coyier - CSS Tricks](https://css-tricks.com/ios-browser-choice)</cite>

-> "What Gruber conveniently failed to mention is that Apple’s banning of third-party browser engines on **iOS is repressing innovation in web apps.**"
+> What Gruber conveniently failed to mention is that Apple’s banning of third-party browser engines on **iOS is repressing innovation in web apps.**
 > <cite>[Richard MacManus - NewsStack](https://thenewstack.io/apples-browser-engine-ban-is-holding-back-web-app-innovation)</cite>

 No other major operating system imposes a ban on integrated third-party browsers (browsers that include their own engines).
 Microsoft Windows, Android, Linux, and Apple’s own macOS all enable choice of integrated browser.
 Even Google’s ChromeOS, named after its browser, is more open to competing engines than iOS.